 - Modified Auto Insurance Coverage

 Average Auto Insurance Rates by Age & Gender in MN

 Babes in Toyland is a highly influential, all-female punk rock band from Minnesota who is lauded for pioneering a brand of rock and roll that was “strongly female-oriented, but not necessarily feminist.”

-But can the same thing be said about their gender and effect it has on the car insurance rates they would receive?
-Let’s examine the table below to find out.
+But can the same thing be said about their gender and effect it has on the auto insurance rates they would receive?
+Let’s examine the chart and table below to find out.